Pola

 What Digitization Really Means

-Digitization for us is the discipline in which you transfer existing things to the digital world – making it faster, cleaner, and more measurable.
+Digitization for us is the discipline of bringing existing things into the digital world – thereby making them faster, cleaner, and more measurable.

-This can start very small: Documents that no longer disappear in folders but are findable in the DMS.
-Invoices no longer manually typed.
-A form no longer printed and faxed (yes, that still exists in 2026), but running as an online process.
+This can start very small: Documents no longer disappear into folders but are findable in a DMS.
+Invoices that are no longer manually typed out.
+A form that is no longer printed and faxed (yes, that still exists in 2026) but runs as an online process.

-However, it is important: With digitization, the fundamental principle usually remains the same.
-You do the same process – just digitally.
-If you previously accepted a request over the phone, you might now do so through a ticket system.
-If you previously planned with Excel, you now plan in a cloud software.
-The benefit is real, the effort manageable, and you can see results relatively quickly.
+It's important to note: With digitization, the basic principle usually remains the same.
+You're doing the same process – just digitally.
+If you used to take queries by phone, you might take them through a ticket system today.
+If you used to plan with Excel, you plan in a cloud software today.
+The benefit is real, the effort is manageable, and you can see results relatively quickly.

-1) We look for the spots where time and nerves disappear (handoffs, double entries, queries).
+1) We look for places where time and nerves vanish (handoffs, double entries, follow-ups).

 2) We digitize exactly there – not everywhere.

-3) After go-live, we measure two to three metrics (e.g., lead time, error rate, processing effort).
+3) After going live, we measure two to three metrics (e.g., throughput time, error rate, processing effort).

-It sounds simple, but it's the difference between “We introduced software” and “We noticeably relieved”.
+This sounds simple but is the difference between "We implemented software" and "We noticeably relieved".

-Digitization is often the ground on which more can grow later.
+Digitization is thereby often the ground upon which more can grow later.
 But ground is not yet a house.

 What Transformation Additionally Changes

-Digital transformation begins where you no longer just ask: “How do we do this faster?” but: “Why do we do this at all?”
+Digital transformation begins when you no longer ask: "How do we do this faster?" but: "Why are we doing it at all?"

-A sentence we often write in projects because it clarifies so much: Digitization optimizes the process.
+A statement we frequently write in projects because it clarifies so much: Digitization optimizes the process.
 Transformation changes the logic behind it.

-You rarely recognize transformation by individual software.
-You recognize it through decisions like:
+You rarely recognize transformation by a single software.
+You recognize it by decisions like:

-• You move from “selling a product” to “offering a service”.
+• You move from "selling products" to "offering services".

-• You switch from “we are reachable” to “we are always usable” (self-service, platforms, automated processes).
+• You shift from "we are reachable" to "we are always usable" (self-service, platforms, automated processes).

-• You change how teams work together and how decisions are made.
+• You change how teams collaborate and how decisions are made.

-It feels larger – because it is larger.
-And it has consequences: Transformation needs a direction that goes beyond “new tools”.
+It feels bigger – because it is bigger.
+And it has consequences: Transformation needs a direction that goes beyond "new tools".
 It needs communication, roles, learning time.

-Our second practice-proven method we call “Value Proposition Backwards”.
-We don’t start with systems, but with the question: What should improve noticeably for customers or employees?
-From there, we work backwards into processes, data, architecture, and finally into the implementation order.
+Our second practice-tested method is called "Value Proposition Backward".
+We don’t start with systems, but with the question: What should be noticeably better for customers or employees?
+From there, we work backward into processes, data, architecture, and finally into the implementation order.

-If you think of transformation this way, you get a different conversation: less tool discussion, more clarity about customer experience, brand, offer – and about which digital basis you really need.
+If you think of transformation like this, a different conversation emerges: less tool discussion, more clarity about customer experience, brand, offering – and about which digital basis you really need for that.

 Say Hello

-When we pull apart the terms, decision-making becomes suddenly easier.
-Not because there is a “better” option – but because both answer different questions.
+When we separate the terms, decision-making suddenly becomes easier.
+Not because there is a "better" option – but because they answer different questions.

-Scope: Digitization is usually specific or process-related.
-Transformation affects multiple areas at once: offer, channels, collaboration, data.
+Scope: Digitization is usually point-to-point or process-based.
+Transformation affects multiple areas simultaneously: offering, channels, collaboration, data.

-Goal: Digitization aims at efficiency, transparency, less effort.
-Transformation aims for a new or significantly improved value proposition: new services, better customer experiences, sometimes new sources of income.
+Goal: Digitization aims for efficiency, transparency, less effort.
+Transformation aims for a new or significantly improved value proposition: new services, better customer experiences, sometimes new revenue sources.

-Time Horizon: Digitization can show visible effects in weeks or a few months.
-Transformation is a journey over years because you’re not just changing software but routines and decisions.
+Time Horizon: Digitization can have visible effects in weeks or a few months.
+Transformation is a journey over years because you’re not just changing software, but routines and decisions.

 Risk: Digitization is more controllable.
 Transformation is riskier because it questions the old.
 But it can also be the bigger answer when customer expectations shift significantly.

-Result Form: A good digitization success is a noticeably smoother process.
+Outcome Form: A good digitization success is a process that runs noticeably smoother.
 A good transformation success is an organization that can learn faster.

-We like to use an image for this: Digitization is like a well-planned renovation.
-Transformation is the moment when you decide the house must be in another neighborhood – because life has changed.
+We like to use an analogy: Digitization is like a well-planned renovation.
+Transformation is more like the moment you decide that the house needs to be in a different neighborhood – because life has changed.

 Unsplash image for sticky notes roadmap on cork board natural lightUnsplash image for sticky notes roadmap on cork board natural light